adamalbsoul/cw3/index.md

 -**Imposter** - Switch your character card with an enemy's character card

 ### The board

+-**Put danger fields (as ! and ? icons)**

-divided into 9 concentric circles which are further divided into 8 squares.
+Divided into 9 concentric circles which are further divided into 8 squares.
 The concept board was made in Adobe XD.
 It was based on a 1506 woodcut illustration by Antonio Manetti.

 Semi-Circle with double the fields concept: